Why Your Cigar Tastes Bitter (And How to Fix It)

 • The flavour becomes sharper

-• Bitterness kicks in halfway
+• Bitterness starts developing halfway through

 • You try relighting or puffing more… and it gets worse

-👉 If this sounds familiar, you’re not alone—and it’s completely fixable.
+If this sounds familiar, you’re not alone—and it’s completely fixable.

 A good cigar is sensitive to: